Bol Processor ‘BP3’ and its PHP interface

 • MacOS and Linux users: if you get an error message or see nothing, check file permissions ("775" in the "bolprocessor" folder) in your installation.
 The installer or the installation script takes care of it: did you use it?
 This issue did not occur on Windows 10.

-• If you have just done a new installation or an upgrade, you will get a warning that the console "bp" (or "bp.exe" or "bp3") was not found — or is not "responding" — along with a link to the "compile.php" page.
+• If you have just done a new installation or an upgrade, you will get a warning that the console "bp" (or "bp.exe" or "bp3") is not "responding" along with a link to the "compile.php" page.
 This page will compile the console if the "source" folder has been properly copied to "bolprocessor".
 More information is found on the Quick install page of your system (see above).

 • After the compilation, you will get a confirmation message if it was successful, or a list of errors if it was not — which should never happen, otherwise tell us!